avalon60/OraTAPI/README.md

 The row_version_column_name, need not be set, if you are not interested in the optimistic locking aspects of the TAPI generation, however, if it is set, <b>ensure that the row_version_column_name column name is not included to the `auto_maintained_cols` list of columns</b>.

 ## Template Substitution Strings
 Any properties from the OraTAPI.ini file may be interpolated into the templates.

-Values must be delimited by a pair of % characters.
+**When embedding into the templates, the substitution strings must be delimited by a pair of % characters**.

-In addition the following may be used.
+In addition, the following may be used.

 | Substitition String      | Description                                                                                      |
 |--------------------------|--------------------------------------------------------------------------------------------------|